lucia2007/tennis_buddies/README.md

 In order to retrieve your Cloudinary API key, you must create an account and log in.
 - Choose 'Programmable Media for image and video API' for 'primary interest'.
-- Copy you **API Environment Variable** from your Cloudinary Dashboard.
+- Copy your **API Environment Variable** from your Cloudinary Dashboard.
-- Remove the `CLOUDINARY_URL=` from the API value and use the key in config vars in Heroku and in your env.py.
+- Remove the `CLOUDINARY_URL=` from the API value and use the key in **config vars in Heroku** and in your `env.py`.

 [Back to top](#contents)
 ## Heroku Deployment

 The project was deployed to [Heroku](https://www.heroku.com).
 To deploy, please follow the process below:

-Create the application on Heroku, attach a database, prepare the environment and settings.py file and setup the Cloudinary storage for static and media files.
+Create the application on Heroku, attach a database, prepare the `env.py` and `settings.py` file and setup the Cloudinary storage for static and media files.

 * Go to [Heroku](https://www.heroku.com/) and sign in (or create an account if needed).